dominictlgreen/Projects-Teams-Communication-QBN-V2.0/ued-and-uxui-design.md

 ---

 ### **Why Hire Me?**
 I bring a unique combination of **technical expertise, UI/UX intuition, and scalable systems thinking** to digital product development.
-Whether it's **building cross-platform applications, refining user interfaces, optimizing data flows, or managing cloud deployments**, I ensure that every project is functional, intuitive, and high-performance.
+Whether it's **building cross-platform applications, refining user interfaces, optimizing data flows, developing AI-connected apps, or managing cloud deployments**, I ensure that every project is functional, intuitive, and high-performance.
 With experience in **eCommerce, SaaS, and enterprise solutions**, I can efficiently execute or lead projects, making sure that design, technology, and user experience align perfectly.